 Both prescription and over-the-counter treatments can possess a DIN but many benefits plans only provide coverage for treatments obtained by prescription.
 On October 17, 2018, the date that recreational marijuana access was legalized, Health Canada added products that: (i) make health claims; and (ii) contain a phytocannabinoid produced by or found in the cannabis plant to its published Prescription Drug List (with some exceptions).

-However, Health Canada also has an established and extensive regime for individuals accessing cannabis for medical purposes (referred to as the “ACMPR”).
-The ACMPR requires that medical cannabis, which includes products that cannot yet be obtained in the recreational cannabis market, be obtained through the issuance of a medical document by a qualified health practitioner.
+However, prior to October 17, 2018, Health Canada also had an established and extensive regime for individuals accessing cannabis for medical purposes, which is now incorporated, with modifications, into the federal Cannabis Regulations.
+As a result, access to medical cannabis continues to require the issuance of a medical document by a qualified health practitioner.
 This medical document contains information similar to that contained in a prescription but is often referred to as an “authorization.”
-As a result, the medical document mandated by the ACMPR may or may not be captured by a benefits plan’s definition of “prescription.”
+As a result, a medical document may or may not be captured by a benefits plan’s definition of “prescription.”
 For this reason, it is also important to review any provisions of your benefits plan that provide coverage for “over-the-counter” treatments to assess whether recreational or medical cannabis, including the tools to consume or grow it, could fall under that coverage.